 If you enable the external feature, it’s installed as a separate plugin.

-Post expiration period, Custom visibility conditions, and other features are free add-ons you can download from here.
+Post expiration period, Custom visibility conditions, and other features are free add-ons you can download from a free DevTools kit.

 Dynamic Tables Builder